-Glaucoma is one such condition, affecting nearly 2% of people.
+Glaucoma is one such condition, affecting about 2% of people.
 If glaucoma is discovered or suspected early in its course, before a person even realises that the eyes might be affected, treatment can keep the sight clear more successfully.

 Many people worry about cataracts.
 If you have been told that you have a cataract (or know someone who has) and feel that things could be clearer in any way, please book an appointment.
 Then everything can be clearly explained for each individual and the pros and cons of any further attention discussed.
-On the other hand, we find that some people, who have been told that they have cataracts, in fact do not!
+On the other hand, we find that some people, who have been told that they have cataracts, in fact do not have them.

 It affects particularly the elderly, especially those who smoke or have a relative with the condition.
 Some forms are treatable if discovered early such as at a routine appointment here.
 Others require special optical help, also available here.

 Keratoconus is another area of special interest at David Hillel Optometrists.
-It is an eye condition affecting only one person in 2000, particularly young people.
-Some people wityh keratoconus just wear special specs to see normally but many need something more effective.
-For them, contact lenses specially fitted for keratoconus save their sight.
+It is an eye condition affecting only one person in about 2000, often starting with a slightly blurry eye in the teens.
+Some people with keratoconus just wear special specs to see normally but many need something more effective.
+For them, contact lenses specially fitted for keratoconus simply save their sight.

 It is most important to have children’s eyes checked here if they appear at all abnormal.
 Vision defects can come to light, to improve the sight for life, if seen at an early age.
 The NHS pays for the checkup which concludes with discussion of the results, and most children think it’s great fun.

 Short-sightedness often starts in childhood or soon after.
 It is inconvenient and can increase gradually to become a serious concern.
 New techniques to control this myopia have been successful at David Hillel.
 The NHS contributes towards the monitoring and management of myopia.